HPI-CH/mimic-alarms/README.md

 # Extracting Alarm Events from the MIMIC-III Clinical Database

-The script in the repository are supplementary material for the eponymous publication.
+The scripts in the repository are supplementary material for the eponymous publication.

 `create_clean_chartevents.ipynb` is a Juypter notebook showing step-by-step how the data set (i.e., the `CHARTEVENTS` table in MIMIC-III) is cleaned.